-In August 2020, the compensation committee adopted the Executive Bonus and Retention Plan to attract, motivate and retain our executives and to align the executives' performance with corporate goals.
-For the second half of 2020, the compensation committee based each named executive officer's bonus under the Executive Bonus and Retention Plan on our achievement of revenue goals (25%) and operating income goals (25%), as well as on individual performance goals for each executive officer (50%), through December 31, 2020.
-Bonuses in the second half of 2020 were calculated based on actual achievement of the goals as a percentage multiplied by the target bonuses, where actual performance could range from 80% to 120% (payment amount could range from 50% to 150% of target annual bonus), and any bonuses to be paid would be paid in RSUs.
-For the second half of fiscal year 2020, the target annual bonus for Mr. Vashist was 50% of his base salary and for Mr. Pangrazio was 25% of his base salary.
-Dr. Assaderaghi did not participate in the Executive Bonus and Retention Plan in 2020 because he did not join us until December 2020.
-Based on our and each individual's achievement of the relevant performance goals under the 2020 Executive Bonus and Retention Plan, our compensation committee determined in January 2021 that the bonuses would be paid at 144% of target for each named executive officer and granted RSUs in payment of the bonuses.
-The number of RSUs granted were calculated based on the average closing stock price for our common stock in the 20 days ending on the date of grant, with 50% of the shares subject to the RSUs vesting on February 20, 2021 and 50% of the shares subject to the RSUs vesting on August 20, 2021, subject to continued service on each such vesting date.
+In August 2020, the compensation committee adopted the Executive Bonus and Retention Plan to attract, motivate, and retain our executives and to align the executives' performance with corporate goals.
+The compensation committee establishes the participants, performance period, target bonus amounts, performance goals, weighting, minimum and maximum amounts, and form of payment twice per year, once for the first half and once for the second half.
+For first half and second half of 2021, the compensation committee based each named executive officer's bonus under the Executive Bonus and Retention Plan on our achievement of revenue goals (25%) and operating income goals (25%), as well as on individual performance goals for each executive officer (50%), through December 31, 2021.
+The individual performance goals require outstanding performance and encourage accountability by rewarding achievement of goals specific to the named executive officer's, or their business group's, contributions to our business and strategic goals.
+Bonuses in 2021 were calculated based on actual achievement of the goals as a percentage multiplied by the target bonuses, for which actual performance could range from 80% to 120% (payment amount could range from 50% to 150% of target annual bonus).
+Any bonuses to be paid would be paid in RSUs in order to enhance retention of our named executive officers and further align the interests of our named executive officers with our stockholders.
+For each of the first half and second half of 2021, the target annual bonus for Mr. Vashist was 50% of his base salary and for Messrs.
+Bonnot and Sevalia was 25% of their base salary.

+Based on our and each individual's achievement of the relevant performance goals under the 2021 Executive Bonus and Retention Plan, our compensation committee determined in July 2021 that the bonuses for the first half of 2021 would be paid at 141% of target for Messrs.
+Vashist, Bonnot, and Sevalia, and determined in February 2022 that the bonuses for the second half of 2021 would be paid at 150% of target for Messrs.
+Vashist and Sevalia and 140% of target for Mr. Bonnot, and in each case granted RSUs in payment of the bonuses.

+The number of RSUs granted were calculated based on the average closing stock price for our common stock in the 20 trading days prior to grant.
+For the RSUs for the first half of 2021 50% of the shares subject to the RSU vested on August 20, 2021 and the other 50% of the shares subject to the RSU vested on February 20, 2022.
+For the RSUs for the second half of 2021 50% of the shares subject to the RSU vested on February 20, 2022 and the other 50% of the shares will vest on August 20, 2022 to further strengthen our longer-term retention objectives.